-AGC is enabled by default and keeps the receiver gain at the correct level by selecting the LNA, mixer, and filter gain settings based on the measured RSSI level.
-The LNA has three gain levels, the mixer has two gain levels, and the filter has three gain levels.
-In all, there are six AGC stages, which are defined in Table 33.
+AGC is enabled by default, and keeps the receiver gain at the correct level by selecting the LNA, mixer, and filter gain settings based on the measured RSSI level.
+The LNA has three gain levels, the mixer has gain two levels, and the filter has three gain levels.
+In all, there are six AGC stages, which are defined in Table 32.

-Table 33.
+Table 32.
 AGC Gain Modes

+Table 52.
+AGC Galli Modes

 Gain Mode LNA Gain Mixer Gain Filter Gain

 1 High High High

 2 High Low High

 3 Medium Low High

 4 Low Low High

 5 Low Low Medium

 6 Low Low Low

 The AGC remains at each gain stage for a time defined by the AGC_CLK_DIVIDE register (Address 0x32F).
-The default value of AGC_CLK_DIVIDE = 0x28 gives an AGC delay of 25 μ s.
+The default value of AGC_CLK_DIVIDE = 0x28 gives an AGC delay of $25 \ \mu$ s.
 When the RSSI is above AGC_HIGH_THRESHOLD (Address 0x35F), the gain is reduced.
 When the RSSI is below AGC_LOW_THRESHOLD (Address 0x35E), the gain is increased.

 The AGC can be configured to remain active while in the PHY_RX state or can be locked on preamble detection.
-The AGC can also be set to manual mode, in which case, the host processor must set the LNA, filter, and mixer gains by writing to the AGC_MODE register (Address 0x35D).
-The AGC operation is set by the AGC_LOCK_MODE setting in the RADIO_CFG_7 register (Address 0x113) and is described in Table 34.
+The AGC can also be set to manual mode, in which case the host processor must set the LNA, filter, and mixer gains by writing to the AGC_MODE register (Address 0x35D).
+The AGC operation is set by the AGC_LOCK_MODE setting in the RADIO_CFG_7 register (Address 0x113) and is described in Table 33.

-The LNA, filter, and mixer gains can be read back through the AGC_GAIN_STATUS register (Address 0x360).
+The LNA, filter and mixer gains can be read back through the AGC_GAIN_STATUS register (Address 0x360).

-Table 34.
+Table 33.
 AGC Operation